Korean Jindo Association of America

 • Contact Us

-Introduction to the Korean Jindo
+Introduction to the Korean Jindo Dog

-The Korean Jindo originates from an island located off the southwest coast of South Korea.
+The Korean Jindo Dog originates from an island located off the southwest coast of South Korea.
 The breed name is taken from the name of the island, Jindo.

 The dogs lived unrestrained on the island alongside their owners for thousands of years to develop into a medium-sized, natural breed with renown hunting abilities.